Berlin-to-Kitchener name change: Outbreak

 Three weeks after Canada's entry into the war, vandals toppled Victoria Park's bust of Kaiser Wilhelm and threw it into the park's lake.
-(Note: Both English & McLaughlin and McLaughlin, Stortz & Wahl write it was the morning of 22 August 1914.
-A 26 August report in the Berliner Journal places the act as Sunday 23 August between 1 and 2 am.)
+(Note: Both English & McLaughlin and McLaughlin, Stortz & Wahl write it was the morning of August 22, 1914.
+An August 26 report in the Berliner Journal places the act as Sunday, August 23 between 1 and 2 am.)
 Residents retrieved the bust and apprehended the three youths responsible.
 (Note: Sources disagree on what happened to the bust.
 Most sources – Leibbrandt; English & McLaughlin; McLaughlin & Jaeger; and Wilson – write the bust was put into storage at the Concordia Club and then stolen by soldiers and paraded on King Street in February 1916.
 English & McLaughlin and Wilson further write that the bust was melted down and made into napkin holders and other souvenirs.
 Campbell writes the bust was restored in Victoria Park and was stolen in February 1916, never to be found again.
-Hayes writes the soldiers breaking into the Concordia Club on 15 February 1916 were looking for the bust but did not find it there.
-The findings of the court of inquiry reported that a bust of Kaiser Wilhelm I was stolen from the Concordia Club during the 15 February raid.)
+Hayes writes the soldiers breaking into the Concordia Club on February 15, 1916 were looking for the bust but did not find it there.
+The findings of the court of inquiry reported that a bust of Kaiser Wilhelm I was stolen from the Concordia Club during the February 15 raid.)
 In the months following the outbreak of the war, Berlin's Board of Education voted to end the use of German in schools.
 Respected Berlin citizens, including businessman and politician Louis Jacob Breithaupt, held public meetings opposed to the decision.
-In his reply to the speech from the throne on 19 August 1914, Conservative MP Donald Sutherland expressed sympathy to the German people for "the dangers brought upon them by their ruling classes, by their oligarchic, insane, military government."
+In his reply to the speech from the throne on August 19, 1914, Conservative MP Donald Sutherland expressed sympathy to the German people for "the dangers brought upon them by their ruling classes, by their oligarchic, insane, military government."
 The same day, Canadian Prime Minister Robert Borden stated that people born in Germany and Austria-Hungary and who came to Canada "as adopted citizens of this country, whether they are naturalized or not, are entitled to the protection of the law in Canada and shall receive it", adding that an exception would be made for those aiding and abetting the enemy.